polysyllabic/chaos/docs/chaosConfigFiles.md

 For all threhold types except `distance`, if more than one command is defined in `while`, the same threshold applies to all.
 This means the test will only work if each command has the same maximum value.
-If you have different categories of signal or different thresholds, you should create separate conditions and chain them together in a condition trigger.
+If you have different categories of signal or different thresholds, you should create separate conditions and chain them together.

 ## Sequences
 A sequence holds a series of predefined events that are sent as a batch.
 Sequences can be